 1. Basically any white carbohydrate: pasta, potatoes, milk, rice, batter (fried foods), etc.

-3. No fast food or eating out as much as possible (not only does it make you gain weight, a lot of chemicals and artificial ingredients are used to cut costs and increase profits).
+4. No fast food or eating out as much as possible (not only does it make you gain weight, a lot of chemicals and artificial ingredients are used to cut costs and increase profits).
 Also, even when you do go out YOU decide what you eat.
 For example, some people avoid buffets because of all the unhealthy food.
 No one forces you to eat all of it.
 Every buffet has a salad bar and healthy selections.
 I have gone to buffets plenty of times and have eaten as healthy as I can.
+If you can’t resist the temptation, avoid the situation.

 Fruits – if you need sugar, lower sugar fruits are good options (raspberries, blackberries, etc.).
 Of course, you will get results much faster if you avoid the sugar.

-3. Plenty of water; tea (especially green tea as it increases metabolism), coffee is ok with no added sugar and some milk.
+3. Plenty of water; tea (especially green tea as it increases metabolism), coffee is ok with no added sugar and some milk alternative (almond milk, coconut milk, soy milk, etc.).
 If you really need a different taste, I recommend squeezing some lemon juice into your water.

 4. Beans – black, red, pinto